 Wonderful!
 Said the classmates with big smiles on their faces and with a certain satisfaction they learned something new about her.

 But they could not understand why Jane was answering their questions with an ironic smile.

 The type of smile that says: “They believed me!
 How in the 21st century these people don’t know there are scholarship programs that enable countries to exchange and transfer knowledge?”

 Jane, who was narrating the story with some people, said she did it purposely to show them how stupid their questions were and to help them understand they need to be more open minded.

-The above story is a fraction of what some immigrants or foreign people face every day in western countries.
+The above story is a fraction of what some immigrants or foreigners face every day in western countries.
 Such questions arise mostly from western people when they encounter someone coming from a third world country.

 In this article, I would like to share with you how to smartly discover other cultures for development purposes*.
 Whether in our neighborhood, workplaces or social groups, there is an increasing probability to encounter someone of another cultural background.
 That’s the direct effect of a globalizing world.